 New to Ricotta Toast?
 Try this Simple Recipe

 If you never had ricotta toast and it is your first time making it, we recommend using toppings that require no cooking time.
 May we suggest a super simple avocado ricotta toast, just add ripe sliced avocado and season with salt and pepper.
 It will take you 1-2 minutes of prep time to put this simple, toast together.
 If you enjoyed a simple ricotta toast, you could experiment with other toppings and move on to the next level of open sandwich recipe creations.
 The possibilities for ricotta toast recipes are endless!
-You may like this Easy Strawberry Ricotta Toast too.
+You may like this Easy Strawberry Ricotta Toast or view our Breakfast Toast Ideas.
 Enjoy!